ibm-cloud-docs/hs-crypto/pkcs11-best-practices.md

 The PKCS #11 standard defines two user types: security officer and normal user.
 If a user does not perform a `C_Login` function call, the user is considered as an anonymous user.

-There are two types of keystores are defined in the PKCS #11 library that users can access:
+There are two types of keystores that are defined in the PKCS #11 library that users can access:

 * **Public keystore**: Stores keys that are less sensitive and that are to be accessed by any user types.
 * **Private keystore**: Stores keys that encrypt sensitive data and that are to be accessed by normal users only.